- A sole proprietorship in Singapore is the most straightforward business structure, where the business and the owner are legally the same entity.

 Sole proprietorship in Singapore is perfect if you want to test an idea, take your freelance work seriously, or start lean.
 But even a simple setup deserves a second look, especially when your name is legally tied to every decision.

+A sole proprietorship in Singapore is the simplest way to start trading legally: registered with ACRA in under an hour for S$115 and taxed through your personal return.
+For freelancers, consultants, and early-stage service businesses, the setup is fast and cheap.
 This guide will help you make sense of the process, the paperwork, and the practical choices that come with being your own boss.

 What is a sole proprietorship?